 Moffitt/Long Hospital (UCSF)

-The 600-bed Moffitt/Long Hospital serves as the centerpiece of the UCSF Medical Center campus, and is a major tertiary and quaternary referral center for patients from around Northern California, the West Coast, and across the nation.
-The variety and complexity of diagnoses encountered here are unsurpassed, and the UCSF culture of continuous teaching and collegiality makes this a fantastic hospital in which to train.
+The 600-bed Moffitt/Long Hospital serves as the centerpiece of the UCSF Parnassus Heights campus, and is a major tertiary and quaternary referral center for patients from around Northern California, the West Coast, and across the nation.
+The variety and complexity of diagnoses encountered here are unsurpassed, and the UCSF culture of continuous teaching and collegiality makes this an ideal hospital in which to train future leaders in academic neurology.

 There are four services at Moffitt: Neurovascular, Epilepsy, General Neurology Ward, and the Consult Service.
 Junior residents spend one month each on one of these services.
 Our open Intensive Care Unit arrangement allows for a broad exposure to critical care in all of the rotations.